An Orange Wave of Help Arrives for Swannanoa

 Two streets away, Julia was fighting her own battle against the monster storm.
 She was downstairs in her home, watching the water rise, and listening to it begin to slosh into her garage.
 “I thought I was OK,” she said.
 “I thought my garage would get some damage, but it would be contained.”
 That hope fell flat, however, when her door suddenly burst open, and a torrent rushed into her house.
 “It all happened so fast,” she said.
 “I picked up my dog, and thankfully I had the presence of mind to also grab the little bit of water and food I could carry.”
 She walked through the waist-deep water that had suddenly taken over her home to reach the staircase.
 “I could barely keep myself upright,” she said.
 “I wasn’t sure I could make it.
 It was terrifying.”

 Steve, Aiden, Dennis, Joanne, and Julia—each were fighting for their lives and struggling against the fear and panic that swept over them just as Helene’s monstrous waters rushed into their Swannanoa, North Carolina, homes in the deep grey daybreak of Friday, Sept.
 27. And each made it to safety.
-Dennis zigzagged through the water and finally made it to the driveway of strangers who compassionately took him and Aiden into their home, where the young man was given what he needed to overcome his health crisis.
+Steve zigzagged through the water and finally made it to the driveway of strangers who compassionately took him and Aiden into their home, where the young man was given what he needed to overcome his health crisis.
 Gil successfully led Dennis and Joanne and left them on higher ground, where they sat for hours in the pouring rain and watched the water rush by below them.
 Julia made it upstairs, where she stayed for two days waiting for the flooding in her home to recede enough for her to safely walk through it.

 Julia, center, in the Tennessee shirt, was grateful for Samaritan's Purse volunteers who helped her work on her flooded home.